 What is the NeXXt Scholars Program?

-The NeXXt Scholars Program is part of an International Women's Undergraduate STEM Education Initiative, which was launched by Secretary of State Hillary Rodham Clinton in December 2011 — view the video at the bottom of this page.
+The NeXXt Scholars Program is part of an International Women's Undergraduate STEM Education Initiative, which was launched by former Secretary of State Hillary Rodham Clinton in December 2011 — view the video at the bottom of this page

 By partnering with a consortium of U.S. women's colleges, the NeXXt Scholars Program is preparing the future generation of female global leaders who will be discovering the next great idea, and solving the next big challenge.
+Only females currently working in STEM-related fields will be considered as Mentor (or Fellow) candidates to provide the essential mentorship needed to facilitate the Program.
 The double X in the Program's title symbolizes the X chromosomes of women.

 All International and American NeXXt Scholars receive access to the STEM community through their 5-year membership to the New York Academy of Sciences.
-Scholars are also individually matched with Fellows, who serve as mentors in order to provide one-on-one support regarding career paths and professional development.
-Additionally, Scholars gain access to leadership, internship, and research opportunities to build the skills and confidence needed to become the next leaders, problem-solvers, and innovators of communities in the U.S. and abroad.
+Scholars are also individually matched with female Fellows, who serve as mentors in order to provide one-on-one support regarding career paths and professional development.
+Additionally, Scholars gain access to leadership, internship, and research opportunities to build the skills and confidence needed to become the next leaders, problem-solvers, and innovators in the U.S. and abroad.
+Selected female Fellows will also receive a membership to The New York Academy of Sciences and be able to take advantage of networking opportunities and training in foundational mentorship skills.

 Application Process for American NeXXt Scholars

-American high school seniors planning to major in a SEVIS-approved STEM majorwho accept an offer from a U.S. women's college that is participating in the NeXXt Scholars Program will automatically be considered for becoming an American NeXXt Scholar if an International NeXXt Scholar is accepted.
+American high school seniors planning to major in a SEVIS-approved STEM major who accept an offer from a U.S. women's college that is participating in the NeXXt Scholars Program will automatically be considered if an International NeXXt Scholar is accepted.
 Although there is no formal application process, students can also indicate their interest as part of the college application.

 Application Process for International NeXXt Scholars

-The international applicant, who is planning to major in a STEM field, needs to contact her EducationUSA adviser for a nomination letter.
-The adviser must then submit the nomination letter directly to the colleges of interest and a copy should be emailed to email@example.com.
+International applicants planning to major in a STEM field need to contact an EducationUSA adviser in order to receive a nomination letter.
+The adviser must then submit the nomination letter directly to the colleges of interest; a copy should also be emailed to email@example.com.

 In addition to completing the nomination letter, the EducationUSA adviser must also designate the student as an applicant to the NeXXt Scholars Program by filling out an online application.
 For instructions, contact the administrators of the Program at firstname.lastname@example.org.

-The student must apply directly to any of the 38 U.S. women's colleges through standard procedures .
+The student must apply directly to any of the 34 participating U.S. women's colleges through standard procedures.
 The requirements for each school are detailed in the application guide at www.state.gov/e/stas/nexxt.
 Questions can be directed to the EducationUSA adviser, the NeXXt Scholars Program via email, or points-of-contact listed in the women's college guide.
 Applying to more than one institution is highly recommended.

 Frequently Asked Questions: